Sometimes you just need to say it. Damn you, John Hughes.

 The happy ending and what we imagine that comes after the credits roll.

-Anyone who has grown up watching Richard Gere kissing Julia Roberts on the fire escape.
-Seeing Tom Hanks and Meg Ryan on top of the Empire State Building.
-Even more recent, watching John Krasinski and Maya Rudolph in Away We Go.
+Anyone who has grown up watching Jake Ryan waiting for Samantha Baker outside the church, Richard Gere kissing Julia Roberts on the fire escape, seeing Tom Hanks and Meg Ryan on top of the Empire State Building, watching John Krasinski and Maya Rudolph in Away We Go.